hyperledger/indy-besu/indy-besu/docs/design/endorsement.md

 * Ethereum:
     * Checks the validity of the transaction level signature (Endorser's signature)
 * Contract:
-    * Step 1: Encodes DID Document into bytes using `abi.encodePacked`
-    * Step 2: Resolve identity owner for the schema `issuerId`
+    * Step 1: Resolve identity owner for the schema `issuerId`
+    * Step 2: Get current nonce value of identity
+    * Step 3: Calculate the hash signed data: `keccak256(abi.encodePacked(nonce, schema))`
-    * Step 3: Checks the validity of the provided signature against identity passed as the parameter `ecrecover(...);`
+    * Step 4: Checks the validity of the provided signature against identity passed as the parameter `ecrecover(...);`
+        * `ecrecover` returns an account signed the message

 Credential Definition endorsing process is the same as for Schema.